ll7/paf22/doc/research/02_basic_research_perception.md

 # Basic research perception

-The perception is responsible for the efficient conversion of raw sensor and map data into a useful environment representation that can be used by the planing for further processing.
+The perception is responsible for the efficient conversion of raw sensor and map data into a useful environment representation that can be used by the planning for further processing.

-This includes the classification and localization of relevant entities in traffic and also the preparation of this data to enable a fast processing of this data in the planing layer.
+This includes the classification and localization of relevant entities in traffic and also the preparation of this data to enable a fast processing of this data in the planning layer.

 ## Interfaces